electro-sb/ganai_agentic_kcda/docs/_posts/2025-12-1-project-post.md

 **Purpose**: Retrieve current, real-time information from the web

-**Initial Challenge**: We initially tried using Google's built-in search grounding, but encountered a critical limitation:
+**Initial Challenge**: Google's built-in search grounding was initially attempted, but a critical limitation was encountered:

 ```
 ValueError: Google search tool cannot be used with other tools in Gemini 1.x.